-Securities purchased by or on behalf of the City shall have a final maturity of ten (10) years or less from the date of purchase.
+Securities purchased by or on behalf of the City shall have a final maturity of five and a half (5.50) years or less from the date of purchase.
 The overall weighted average duration of principal return for the portfolio shall be less than three (3) years.
 The maturities of the underlying securities of a repurchase agreement will follow the requirements of the Master Repurchase Agreement.

-B. Liquidity Requirements

-Investment maturities will match known cash needs and anticipated cash flow requirements.
+B. Liquidity Requirements Investment maturities will match known cash needs and anticipated cash flow requirements.